rsxy/micropulser/README.md

 My first tests with the Arduino nano clone show that the minium pulse length is about 2.16 µs (for both 0 and 1 µs set values), the minium gap between pulses 2.8 µs (for 0 and 1 µs set value), for pulse trains (multiple pulses using the `pulse` command).

 From what I have seen so far, the timing is quite reproducible, the absolute pulse length and gap differs from the set value.
-Depending on the application, this might be tolarable and can be corrected to some extend by the triggering commands.
+Depending on the application, this might be tolarable and can be corrected to some extend by the delta_t parameter.

 Below are some screenshots and graphs, as tested with an Agilent DSO1072B oscilloscope.